brianhigh/amzn-srch/suggested_reading.md

 # Suggested Reading
 Brian High
-07/08/2015
+07/09/2015

-This list was automatically generated from the Amazon API.
-It includes the top-5 search results for each search term, based on customer reviews.
+This list was semi-automatically generated from the Amazon API.
+It includes the top search results for each search term, based on customer reviews.
 Duplicates have been removed.
-An Internet search will reveal additional resources, often freely available and of high quailty.
+An Internet search will reveal additional resources, often freely available and of high quality.

 ## Information Systems